jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% run-ghg-master.sh > Import.log 2> Error.log

 The GHG inventory result files (csv files) seem to use different encoding systems.
-`convertutf8.py` converts them to utf8 if needed (this is why they need to be copied.
+`convertutf8.py` converts them to utf8 if needed (this is why they need to be copied first from *crf*).
 The script `run-ghg-master.sh` will  run few minutes at most.
 The `>`character redirects standard out terminal output to *Import.log* file and `2>` redirects standard error terminal output to *Error.log* file.

 The final step is to import the PartyProfile result file to CRFReporter.
 Log in CRFReporter *Import/Export* section and follow the instructions in *Excel/XML-import*.
 Read **NB2** carefully